nuxeo-sandbox/demo-actions/README.md

 </nuxeo-slot-content>
 ```

-Generally speaking `da-demo-action` won’t return anything.
-Its primary use case is to fire operations that don’t have output.
+`da-demo-action` provides ability to display the JSON response from the operation.
+If you need more complex return handling, use a custom element.

 For custom contributions, it’s recommended to surround your contribution with a nuxeo-card, e.g.: